Examo

 Macroeconomic aims are the objectives a government tries to achieve for the whole economy.
 They are the top-level targets that guide fiscal policy, monetary policy, and supply-side policy.

-Most IGCSE syllabuses focus on five main aims.
-A government rarely achieves all five at once: pursuing one often makes another harder, which creates policy conflicts (covered in section 4).
+The syllabus focuses on six main aims.
+A government rarely achieves all six at once: pursuing one often makes another harder, which creates policy conflicts (covered in section 4).

 4. Balance-of-payments equilibrium for the current account.